 November 5, 2014 | 4PM – “Directions in the Digital Humanities” speaker series: Games in the Era of Digital Production presented by Thomas Malaby (Anthropology).

-All events will take place in the Digital Humanities Lab.
+All events are taking place in the Digital Humanities Lab.